Blogs

 For a portfolio I could have used a simple website builder, plain HTML, or a lightweight framework.
 I picked Next.js because of the chatbot.
 The moment your site needs to make live calls to an AI service, you need a framework that handles both static content (the blog, the about page) and dynamic server calls (the chatbot) in the same project.
 Next.js does both without juggling two separate systems.

 Create a new project with the Next.js starter.
 It sets up everything: the file-based routing, the build system, TypeScript, and styling.
 From there, every file you add to the app folder becomes a page.
-Pages are server-rendered by default (fast, no JavaScript sent to the browser).
-When you need interactivity, you mark a file as a client component and it gets the browser features it needs.

 N